ch3cook-fdu/Vote2Cap-DETR/README.md

 ~~Though we provide training commands from scratch, you can also start with some pretrained parameters provided under the `./pretrained` folder and skip certain steps.~~

-Because of limited storage space of github, we have uploaded all the pretrained weights at huggingface.
-It is recommended to download all the files in the [`./pretrained` folder](https://huggingface.co/CH3COOK/Vote2Cap-DETR-weights/tree/main/pretrained) to this repo.
+Because of storage limitations of github, we have uploaded all the pretrained weights to huggingface.
+It is recommended to download all the files from the [`./pretrained` folder](https://huggingface.co/CH3COOK/Vote2Cap-DETR-weights/tree/main/pretrained) to this repo.

 **[optional] 4.0 Pre-Training for Detection**